-Plastic free July is a global initiative that aims to raise awareness about plastic waste.
-To this month’s challenge, anyone can partecipate refusing single-use plastic and supporting this cause.
+Plastic-free July is a global initiative that aims to raise awareness about plastic waste.
+To this month’s challenge, anyone can participate in refusing single-use plastic and supporting this cause.
 All details are well described on their website.
 I also wanted to do my part taking this challenge.
-In this month I will try to avoid as much plastic as I can pushing myself towards a plastic-free lifestyle.
+This month I will try to avoid as much plastic as I can pushing myself towards a plastic-free lifestyle.

 affiliate disclosure: this post contains affiliate links about products that I tried and recommend.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.